machinateur/android-chrome-tab-transfer/README.md

 php copy-tabs.php -vvv
 ```

+Make sure to activate the usb debugging feature under developer options on your android phone and to connect it to your
+computer.
+The browser has to be running for this tool to work properly.

 ## Building phar from source

 The phar can be built from source using [box](https://github.com/box-project/box).
 If you don't have it installed yet,